 Full details – Click here

 There was a completely peaceful transfer of power at the AGM of the Association when Ian Sargeant (left) welcomed Roger Edgell to the post of President following the vote taken on Thursday, 21 April, 2016 at Farnham College.

 Posted Friday, 22 April, 2016

 Your webmaster needs to be informed of any change of

 by old boys who have registered with this website.

 Some email addresses fail when we send out mass

 events and our listing is marked accordingly as a warning to others that the address is invalid.

 After some time, we have to assume that the member has either died or totally lost interest in the OFA.
 Here is a list of old boys for whom the email addresses are failing.
 Please re-register if your name is on this list.
-After a month or two, we shall remove your name from the contact list if we haven’t heard.

 visitors to this site since May 2000